Security Logs

 - Identify recurring attacking IPs

-- Spot patterns in attack types
+- Spot attack patterns

 When Attacks are Detected